devschooldevops/01_introduction/lesson-plan.md

 - Local machine; etc

 ## Prerequisites
-- what do the students need to have installed before the lesson
+- what do the students need to have installed before the lesson?
-- what do the students need to know before the lesson
+- what do the students need to know before the lesson?

 ## Agenda
 The agenda must contain: